 Several researchers have explored aspects of the gig economy and its gendered impacts.
 Agrawal and Bhukya (2022) examined the Indian gig economy and noted that while flexibility and digital platforms create opportunities, women often face insecurity and limited access to social protections.
 Kshatriya and Kurien (2023) highlighted the growing post-pandemic shift toward gig-based work, emphasizing the potential for women but underscoring the absence of health and reproductive protections.
 David et al. (2024) explored India’s digital work transformation and identified challenges such as income instability and lack of maternity benefits.
 Dokuka et al. (2022) studied gender workload disparities in online gig teaching and found that women worked fewer evening hours due to caregiving roles, pointing to time-related barriers.

 Further, Karunakaran (2025) and Kumbhakkudi (2021) noted the gig economy’s expansion in India but emphasized structural inequalities affecting women’s occupational well-being.
-Despite these valuable contributions, there remains a significant research gap regarding the reproductive health outcomes of women engaged in gig work—especially in regions like North-East India, where the gig economy is still developing.
+Despite these valuable contributions, there remains a significant research gap regarding the reproductive health outcomes of women engaged in gig work, especially, in regions like North-East India, where the gig economy is still developing.
 The current study seeks to fill this empirical gap.

 Research Objectives